soeren-h/soeren-h/README.md

 - 👋 Hi, I’m Sören
-- 👀 I’m interested in Java, C# and Python.
+- 👀 I’m interested in Java, React.js and Frontend Development
-- 🌱 I’m currently learning Java at my school
+- 🌱 I’m currently learning Java at University
 - 💞️ I’m not a professional so please be gentel
 - 📫 You can reach me via E-Mail